DevWambugu/alx-low_level_programming/0x12-singly_linked_lists/README.md

 2. Write a function that adds a new node at the beginning of a list_t list.
 3. Write a function that adds a new node at the end of a list_t list.
  4. Write a function that frees a list_t list.
+5. Write a function that prints before a main functio is executed